 Winthrop could be considered a shopping and retail hub for surrounding rural communities.
-One local retailer on Main Street hosts a weekend-long event on a monthly basis that draws hundreds of customers to the Commerce Center.
-Other businesses and restaurants benefit from these monthly events, and they participate with their own sales and other offerings during those weekends.
+Several local businesses in town currently host weekend-long events on a monthly basis that draw hundreds of customers to the Commerce Center.
+This boosts sales throughout the town on those weekends.
 In addition, there are many other retailers, both established as well as new in town, that continue to grow the town's economy and culture.